vim-advent-calendar/vimways.org/content/2018/romainl-death-by-a-thousand-files.md

 with when programming are not files and directories; **we actually deal with the *symbols* that are stored in those files and directories**.

-*Those symbols are what makes our program*, not files.
-Files and directories are byproducts of the way we organize our source code, not our primary matter.
+**Those symbols are what makes our program**, not files.
+Files and directories are byproducts of the way we *organize* our source code, not our primary matter.
-I believe those metaphors and the rigid, hierarchical vision that comes with them, are dragging us down and forcing us to look in wrong directions for wrong solutions.
+I believe those metaphors and the rigid, hierarchical vision that comes with them, are dragging us down and forcing us to look in the wrong place for solutions to largely imaginary problems.

-## Source code as a network
+### See the forest for the trees

+The core issue, here is

+### Conventions to the rescue

 ## Moving with intent II